If you have been charged with drink driving, you are certainly not alone.

 Avoiding a criminal record if you plead guilty

-Section 10 of the Crimes (Sentencing Procedure) Act 1999 allows a magistrate to dismiss a case altogether or place a person on a good behaviour bond without a criminal record even if they plead guilty.
+Section 10 dismissals or conditional release orders of the Crimes (Sentencing Procedure) Act 1999 allows a magistrate to dismiss a case altogether or place a person on a good behaviour bond without a criminal record even if they plead guilty.

-There are several steps that you can take to maximise your chances of getting a “section 10”, including getting up to 3 character references, participating in a Traffic Offender Program and writing an apology letter to the court.
+There are several steps that you can take to maximise your chances of getting a “section 10 dismissal or conditional release order”, including getting up to 3 character references, participating in a Traffic Offender Program and writing an apology letter to the court.

 There are guides on our website page about how to do all of those things.

-Section 10s are available for all drink-driving offences; although of course, the less serious the offence, the more likely the court will award you one, especially if it’s your first offence.
+Section 10 dismissals and conditional release orders are available for all drink-driving offences; although of course, the less serious the offence, the more likely the court will award you one, especially if it’s your first offence.

 Roughly 6 out of 10 low-range drink-drivers receive criminal convictions.

 As with many things in life, taking the situation seriously and making the right moves can make all the difference to the end result.

 Simply turning up to court and putting your hand up is unlikely to impress the magistrate.

 The better option is to prepare thoroughly and to seek legal advice – even if you can’t afford a lawyer or if you otherwise wish to represent yourself.

 For many, a drink driving charge may be their first brush with the law.